ab91/cross-platform-best-practices-java/README.md

 ```saucectl run -c ./.sauce/config_local.yml
 ```
 The saucectl config file is [here](https://github.com/eyaly/sauce-java-appium-cross-platform/blob/main/.sauce/config_local.yml)

+## Cucumber-JUnit4
+In my examples, I am using maven as the build automation tool, there are other tools such as Gradle.  <br />
+In this example I run only on Chrome browser.
+The parallel execution is done in the [pom file](https://github.com/eyaly/cross-platform-best-practices-java/blob/main/cucumber-junit-examples/pom.xml#L55).  <br />
+The feature files are run in parallel on different Chrome browsers.
+More info about [here](https://cucumber.io/docs/guides/parallel-execution/?lang=java#junit-4)  <br />
+Running the Web App tests on Sauce Labs:

+    // If using the US DC
+    mvn clean install -Dregion=us

+    // If using the EU DC
+    mvn clean install -Dregion=eu

+Running the Web App tests on Sauce Labs using tags (you can run on different tags):

+    // If using the US DC
+    mvn clean install -Dregion=us -Dcucumber.filter.tags="@smokeTest or @passedTest"

+    // If using the EU DC
+    mvn clean install -Dregion=eu -Dcucumber.filter.tags="@smokeTest or @passedTest"

+> NOTE: Make sure you are in the folder `cucumber-juit-examples` when you execute these commands

 ## Cucumber-TestNG
 In my examples, I am using maven as the build automation tool, there are other tools such as Gradle.